ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 > ## Examples in R
 >
 > When dealing with dates using R, there are a few base functions that are useful to wrangle your dates in the correct format.
-Additionally R packages that are useful include [lubridate](https://cran.r-project.org/web/packages/lubridate/lubridate.pdf), which is part of the `tidyverse`.
+An R package that is useful is [lubridate](https://cran.r-project.org/web/packages/lubridate/lubridate.pdf), which is part of the `tidyverse`.
 It is recommended to bookmark this [lubridate cheatsheet](https://evoldyn.gitlab.io/evomics-2018/ref-sheets/R_lubridate.pdf).
 >
 > The examples below show how to use the `lubridate` package and format your data to the ISO-8601 standard.
 > <br/>